How To Use Summer Truffles, A Luxurious Value

-Black summer truffles have arrived, and there’s nothing better to add delicate, earthy flavor to the bounty of the season.
-These are not only prized for their delicate aroma and flavor, but also for being a great value—especially when compared with the more precious and scarce black winter truffles.
-Our black summer truffles are $30 per ounce as compared to $67 per ounce for the most recent crop of black winters truffles.
-(Prices are for retail sale; please inquire about wholesale pricing.)
+Black summer truffles have arrived, and there’s nothing better than adding delicate, earthy flavors to the bounty of the season.
+These are not only prized for their delicate aroma and flavor, but also for being of great value—especially when compared with the more precious and scarce Black Winter Truffles.
+Our black summer truffles are $30 per ounce, as compared to $67 per ounce for the most recent crop of Black Winter Truffles.
+(Prices are for retail sale; please inquire us about wholesale pricing.)

 Summer truffles represent a whole lot of “bang for the buck.”
-When these reach maturity, the aromas and flavors are reminiscent of hazelnuts, chocolate, and vanilla.
+When they reach maturity, the aromas and flavors are reminiscent of hazelnuts, chocolate and vanilla.

 “We love the aroma and taste,” says chef Arturo Osorio of Amerigo’s Grill in The Woodlands, a suburban area just outside of Houston.
 “When we slice summer truffles here, the whole kitchen smells good.
 We primarily use these in risotto, but sometimes customers also want them shaved onto fish and pasta dishes.”

-Chef and restaurateur Marco Wiles also offers the “truffles on demand”service at Italian fine dining establishment Da Marco in Houston’s Montrose District.
-“I always have tagliolini, risotto or just about anything you want a shaving on top!” he said.
+Chef and restaurateur Marco Wiles also offers the “truffles on demand” service at an Italian Fine dining establishment Da Marco in Houston’s Montrose District.
+“I always have Tagliolini, Risotto or just about anything you want a shaving on top!” he said.
 In fact, Wiles offers summer truffles at all his restaurants.
-His more casual Dolce Vita has truffle egg toast on the menu, while neighborhood staple Poscol features a seductive fontina, prosciutto and black truffle grilled cheese.
+His more casual Dolce Vita has Truffle Egg Toast on the menu, while neighborhood staple Poscol, features a seductive Fontina, Prosciutto and Black Truffle Grilled Cheese.

-The scientific name is tuber aestivum and these are usually in season from April to mid-September.
-The dark exterior is a little lighter in color than winter truffles and the interior is a warm, golden color.
-Summer truffles are categorized separately from Burgundy ones, but they are the same species.
-These get their trademark scent, flavor and color thanks to being harvested from the roots of trees in areas of France, Italy and Spain that are near the Mediterranean sea.
+The scientific name is tuber aestivum and are usually in season from April to mid-September.
+The dark exterior is a little lighter in color than Winter Truffles.
+The interior is warm and golden in color.
+Summer Truffles are categorized separately from Burgundy ones, but they are the same species.
+They get their trademark scent, flavor and color, thanks to being harvested from the roots of trees in areas of France, Italy and Spain, near the Mediterranean sea.
 After being harvested, the truffles are quickly shipped to retain peak freshness.

-Because of the value and approachable flavor, summer truffles are as perfect for novices who are just getting into truffles as for chefs who look forward to using them liberally in their dishes.
-The crunchy texture makes black summer truffles a lively addition to salads and vegetables.
-Grilled and roasted meats, like chicken and steak, get even more luxurious once topped with shaved truffle.
+Because of their value and approachable flavor, Summer Truffles are perfect for novices who are just getting into truffles as well as for chefs who looking forward to using them liberally in their dishes.
+The crunchy texture makes Black Summer Truffles a lively addition to salads and vegetables.
+Grilled and roasted meats, like chicken and steak, get even more luxurious once topped with shaved truffles.

-Shaved summer truffles are also outstanding on pasta, egg, risotto and cheese dishes.
-These are so easy to use, too: just shave with a vegetable peeler or cut thinly—no cooking or special preparation required!
-At such a great value, there’s no reason to not experiment.
+Shaved Summer Truffles are outstanding on pastas, eggs, risottos and cheese dishes.
+These are so easy to use, too: just shave with a vegetable peeler or cut thinly (no cooking or special preparation required).
+At such a great value, there’s no reason not to experiment.